Italy arrests 11 in illegal online gaming ring involving mafia

 Luigi Tancredi, accused of heading the ring, installed poker screens in bars and gambling rooms run by Italian mafias, prosecutor Michele Prestipino said.

-Tancredi was arrested on suspicion of running an international criminal group that favours the mafia.
+Tancredi was arrested on suspicion of running an international criminal group that favors the mafia.

-Gambling in Italy has been gradually legalised over the past two decades, in part to curb organised crime’s grip on it, but this has actually created new opportunities for the mob, investigators say.
+Gambling in Italy has been gradually legalized over the past two decades, in part to curb organized crime’s grip on it, but this has actually created new opportunities for the mob, investigators say.

 Known as the “king of slots”, Tancredi had worked extensively in Italy’s legal gambling business in the past and had come under scrutiny in previous probes by courts in central and northern Italy, investigators said.